MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 # Create Activator alerts from a KQL Queryset

 This article explains how to create Data Activator alerts from a KQL Queryset.
 For more information, see [What is Data Activator](data-activator-introduction.md).
-You can use Data Activator on a KQL Queryset to trigger notifications in two modes: when a scheduled KQL query returns results, or when a scheduled KQL query result that contains a visualization meets a defined set of conditions.
-You can send alert notifications either to yourself, or to others in your organization.
+You can use Data Activator on a KQL Queryset to trigger notifications in two modes:
+- when a scheduled KQL query returns results
+- when a scheduled KQL query returns results that contains a visualization meets a defined set of conditions.

+Send alert notifications either to yourself, or to others in your organization.
 Notifications can be sent by email or Microsoft Teams message.

 ## Sample scenarios